-Saw - Watch Order: Essential Films
+Saw Movies: Essential Films

 The original Saw trilogy represents the complete arc of Jigsaw's story, from his first test subjects to his final games.
 These three films form the emotional and narrative core of the entire franchise, focusing on Jigsaw's twisted philosophy and the increasingly personal stakes for both victims and investigators.